Board policy requires a minimum of 60 credits.

 Once you and your advisor have determined eligibility, you must apply to graduate.
 Graduation applications are available at the Records Office.
 Applications MUST be accompanied with a signed program guide and submitted at the Records Office.
 Note: Graduation fee is no longer required.

-By November 1 for the December 31 conferral and February 1 for the June 1 conferral.
+By November 1 for the fall conferral and March 1 for the spring conferral.
 Students may also apply for both conferral dates if they are planning to meet requirements for different programs at different times.
-Students who do not meet requirements by December and want to graduate in June must REAPPLY at the Records Office.
+Students who do not meet requirements by December and want to graduate in spring must REAPPLY at the Records Office.
+Conferral dates are published on the Graduation Information page.

 The Records Office will send out a graduation status report within four weeks of filing.